skymill/cumulus/docs/cumulus_configuration.rst

 ``pre-bundle-hook``     String             No       Command to execute before bundling ``post-bundle-hook``    String             No       Command to execute after bundling ``paths``               Line sep. string   Yes      Paths to include in the bundle.
 Each path should be declared on a new line.
 ``pre-build-bundle``    String             No       Path to a pre-built bundle.
-This option will make the others unneeded.
+This option will make the `paths` redundant.
 ======================= ================== ======== ==========================================